 So which strategy should you use?

-Maintenance Management Software tools, such as Infraspeak, exist precisely to help you define, perform and monitor your maintenance strategy.
+Intelligent Maintenance Management Platforms, such as Infraspeak, exist precisely to help you define, perform and monitor your maintenance strategy.
 Read our article about it!